Live Chat Now

 Get to Know Our Bachelor’s in Technical Management

-When you partner with us to earn your Bachelor’s in Technical Management, you’ll have the opportunity to gain hands-on experience with the technological systems and corporate strategies used across a variety of business functions.
-For those with prior college education or professional experience, the bachelor's degree program in Technical Management at DeVry can help you build a solid foundation in accounting, project management, marketing, entrepreneurship and human resources.
+When you choose to earn your Bachelor’s in Technical Management here at DeVry, you’ll have the opportunity to gain hands-on experience with the technological systems and corporate strategies used across a variety of business functions.
+For those with prior college education or professional experience, the Bachelor’s Degree Program in Technical Management at DeVry can help you build a solid foundation in accounting, project management, marketing, entrepreneurship and human resources.

 Classes Start Every 8 Weeks